-- (1) Key pairs and split keys of HiPKI EV TLS CA and RA; - (2) Related documents or system development for certificate management of HiPKI EV TLS CA; - (3) Certificates and CRLs issued by HiPKI EV TLS CA; and - (4) This CPS.
+(1) Key pairs and split keys of HiPKI EV TLS CA and RA;

+- (2) Related documents or system development for certificate management of HiPKI EV TLS CA; - (3) Certificates and CRLs issued by HiPKI EV TLS CA; and - (4) This CPS.

-This CPS may be freely downloaded from the HiPKI EV TLS CA repository.
-CHT grants permission to copy (in full) and distribute this CPS on a free basis according to the Copyright Act of R.O.C., but it must be copied in full and copyright noted as being owned by CHT.
+This CPS is available for free download from the repository or reasonable use according to the relevant provisions in the Copyright Act of R.O.C.
+No one can charge for the distribution of this CPS.
 CHT reserves the right to pursue legal action for any violation of the use or dissemination of this CPS.